c-neto/carlosneto.dev/blog/2023/2023-11-02-logstash-modular-pipelines.md

 The Logstash is an amazing tool for crafting robust log pipelines.
 Several plugins empower the ingestion, process, enrich, and output integration with external stacks.
 The pipelines are created using Logstash Configuration DSL (_Domain-Specific Language_), a high-level configuration language designed to be efficient and flexible, and focused on Log Pipeline needs.

-The Logstash pipeline configuration is composed of three main statements:
+The Logstash pipeline configuration is composed of three main sections:

 - `input`: Define the log ingestion source.
 - `filter`: Define the process, parser, and enrich routines.